 This town is famous for being the Pope's summer retreat since 1597.
 The palace was commissioned by Pope Urbano VIII and became to be the summer palace until 1870, when Rome became the capital of Italy.
 Popes didn't leave Vatican City until 1929, when the Vatican City-State was created and the Pope's Villas of Castel Gandolfo were declared extraterritorial properties of the Holy See, outside the jurisdiction of Italy.
 Pope Pius XI was the first Pope to return to Castelgandolfo.
 Its gardens also contain the remains of emperor Domiziano's villa and St. Thomas of Villanova Church with a fountain, both designed by the famous architect Bernini.
 Along with Villa Cybo and Villa Barberini, it now forms the Pontifical Gardens complex, extending for 55 hectares circa.

 Another interesting thing to know is that the Pontifical Compound houses the famous 'Specula Vaticana' (the Vatican Mirror), mentioned by Dan Brown in one of his books.
 The Specula is an astronomical observatory which was moved from Rome to Castelgandolfo in 1934, since Rome's new electrical lighting system made it impossible for the Specula to be used properly.
-Problem that arose, in nowadays,
+Problem that arose, in nowadays, in Castelgandolfo, consequently the Vatican had to move the Specula to the Arizona desert.

 Interesting to see is the museum containing a large variety of meteors and moon rocks which were presented to the Popes.